SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 standing orders and declared it a false alarm.
 Probably Petrov thought something like, "One missile, I can understand &mdash; that's an accident.
 One thousand missiles, I can understand &mdash; that's an attack.
 But FIVE missiles?
 This I cannot understand."
-Petrov stepped outside the box of obedience, applied critial thinking, and decided _not_ to cooperate with the system that would have ended the world.
+Petrov stepped outside the box of obedience, applied critical thinking, and decided _not_ to cooperate with the system that would have ended the world.
 Or as Eliezer put it:
 > Petrov decided that, all else being equal, he would prefer not to destroy the world.